How can I access data for research?

 Full accredited researcher status under the Digital Economy Act 2017 is valid for five years.
 Provisional accredited researcher status is valid for one year.

 Once accredited as a researcher, you can then submit your research project for approval.
-This includes an assessment of the ethics of your proposed research and checks that the data access requested matches the research questions being asked.
+This includes an assessment of the ethics of your proposed research and checks that the data requested matches the research questions being asked.

 Some researcher accreditation requirements vary across UK nations when accessing local trusted research environments (TREs).
 Always check with your local provider for the most up to date information.
-A summary of requirements is outlined below.
+A summary of requirements is outlined below:

 There are three key ways to access our data, all designed to ensure secure and safe use: